AmrElshaer/Eshop/README.md

 * Sample microservices to reroute through the API Gateways
 * Caching

+Microservices Communication
+* Sync inter-service gRPC Communication
+* Async Microservices Communication with RabbitMQ Message-Broker Service
+* Using RabbitMQ Publish/Subscribe Topic Exchange Model
+* Using MassTransit for abstraction over RabbitMQ Message-Broker system
+* Publishing BasketCheckout event queue from Basket microservices and Subscribing this event from Ordering microservices
+* Create RabbitMQ EventBus.Messages library and add references Microservices

+Ordering Microservice
+* Implementing DDD, CQRS, and Clean Architecture with using Best Practices
+* Developing CQRS with using MediatR, FluentValidation and AutoMapper packages
+* Consuming RabbitMQ BasketCheckout event queue with using MassTransit-RabbitMQ Configuration
+* SqlServer database connection and containerization
+* Using Entity Framework Core ORM and auto migrate to SqlServer when application startup

 WebUI ShoppingApp Microservice
 * ASP.NET Core Web Application with Bootstrap 4 and Razor template
 * Call Ocelot APIs with HttpClientFactory